Evening Update newsletter: Jerusalem, North Korea, Bank of Canada

 "The Prime Minister's 11th-hour reversal has cost us in terms of credibility and goodwill in Beijing.
 But opting out of a process for which we are not ready is not the worst possible outcome.
 The government should now take the time to consult Canadians and craft a more comprehensive and sophisticated China policy.
 Being clear about objectives, enumerating risks as well as opportunities, and cultivating the lost art of listening can help us negotiate a deal that is well worth doing." – David Mulroney

-There's more to Rogers's ownership of the Blue Jays than money
+There's more to Rogers' ownership of the Blue Jays than money

 "For the Rogers family, non-core assets such as the Jays and the Cogeco stake seem to resemble a child's treasured piggy bank: Cash that can be accessed if needed, but only by breaking something with sentimental value." – Andrew Willis (for subscribers)